 WHY IBEJU LEKKI WILL NOT BECOME THE NEW APAPA.

-Most people who have been caught up in the deadly Apapa gridlock are understandably concerned about the possibility of a repeat in Ibeju Lekki.
+Most people who have been caught up in the deadly Apapa gridlock are understandably concerned about the possibility that Ibeju Lekki might become the new Apapa.

 Apapa is home to Nigeria’s two major ports, which handle 75 percent of the country’s overall imports.
 However, major problems such as traffic, a bad road network, dysfunctional transit practices, inefficient logistics networks, and weak infrastructure have rendered Apapa a daunting spot to visit throughout the years.